 ePortfolio Description: Using an ePortfolio has been identified as a high impact practice for online education.
 MSHI students will have the opportunity to develop an ePortfolio as they progress through the program.
-Using an ePortfolio is completely optional.
-Course assessments may be added to the ePortfolio as artifacts demonstrating that the student has met required competencies of the program.
-Building an ePortfolio helps students to translate what they learned: the knowledge, skills, and professional attitudes, into career preparation as a health informatician in the work force.
+Using an ePortfolio is completely optional; students will receive information and instructions early in the MSHI program.
+Course assessments-including a student's completed Capstone project-may be added to the ePortfolio as artifacts demonstrating that the student has met required competencies of the program.
+Building an ePortfolio helps students to translate what they learned-the knowledge, skills, and professional attitudes-into career preparation as a health informatician in the work force.